ECG015. Greek inscription on a silver dish from Armaziskhevi

 ΜΑΚΕΔΟΝΙ

-Translation (Georgian)
+Translation (ka)

 მე, მეფე ფლავიოს დადესმა მივუძღვენ ბერსუმა პიტიახშს (ეს ლანგარი). მაკედონს